 Kalaloch Lodge offers seaside cabins, a restaurant, a gift shop and a little convenience store.
 The gift shop had different goods in comparison to Hurricane Ridge, with a big selection of local products.
 From Kalaloch Beach continue Lake Quinault where we camped for the night at Willaby campground on a ledge above the lake.

 I am a sucker for National Park hotels and the nearby Lake Quinault Lodge is definitely one to checkout.
 The lodge has Wi-Fi in the public areas and also offers showers (for a fee) for campers.
 They have a great “living room” complete with vintage photographs of the lodge and memorabilia.

 Also don’t miss The Salmon House Restaurant & Lodge.
 It is a local hangout and has reasonable prices.
 Their wine glasses hold about half a bottle and the onion rings will not disappoint (and yes, that is what I had for dinner, in case you were wondering).
 We explored some of the United States Forest Service trails here, which were pleasant but not as surreal as the National Park.
 The United States Forest Service has an outstanding ranger station and information center right next door to the Lake Quinault Lodge.

 Lake Quinault was the last stop on our trip.
 Afterwards, we made our way back to Seattle via Olympia, a drive that takes just under 4 hours.

 Have more time to explore or want to get into the backcountry?
 There is no question about it…next time I visit Olympic NP I am going to hike the 17.3 mile trail to Glacier Meadows and then another 0.9 miles to see Blue Glacier.

-There you have it, a full 6-day loop featuring some of the best highlights of Olympic National Park and the greater Olympic Peninsula.
-For more road trip tips and itineraries, check out the posts below!
+There you have it, a full 5-day loop featuring some of the best highlights of an Olympic National Park road trip and the greater Olympic Peninsula.